 William D. Ford Federal Direct Stafford & Grad PLUS Loans

 Current Borrowers of the William D. Ford Direct Student Loan Program (Stafford/GradPLUS) at Carson-Newman will need to make sure that they continue to accept loans through your C-N Connect account for the current award year.
 Completing the entrance counseling and master promissory note (MPN) will not be required again as long as you remain enrolled and your MPN is still valid.
 Should you wish to request a lower amount of Direct Stafford Loan, please contact us.

-Graduate Borrowers: Beginning July 1, 2012 graduate students will no longer be eligible for subsidies in the William D. Ford Direct Loan Program due to federal regulatory changes removing subsidies for graduate students.
+Graduate Borrowers: Graduate students are only eligible for unsubsidized loans in the William D. Ford Direct Loan Program due to federal regulatory changes removing subsidies for graduate students.

 New Borrowers of the William D. Ford Direct Student Loan Program (Stafford/GradPLUS) at Carson-Newman must complete the following through the StudentLoans.gov website after being awarded this type of loan(s):

 - Complete an Entrance Counseling Session to review your rights and responsibilities under the federal loan programs.
 If you completed this for another college, you must complete this counseling session again.
-You will need your FAFSA PIN number and your Driver's License.
+You will need your FAFSA User ID and password, and your Driver's License.
 Plan at least 30 minutes for completion of the process.